adamsilver/fdpb/08-a-file-upload-form.md

 ### Feature detection

-This enhancement uses a lot of advanced Javascript APIs that not all browsers recognise.
-Before referencing and calling these APIs we have to detect them.
+This enhancement uses several Javascript APIs that not all browsers recognise.
+Before referencing them, we should detect them first to ensure users don't get a broken experience.

 ```JS
 (function() {